 Windows does not have an out-of-memory process killer as Linux does.
 Windows always treats all user-mode memory allocations as virtual, and pagefiles are mandatory.

-On Windows, the kubelet supports a command-line flag to set the priority of the
+On Windows, the kubelet supports a command-line flag to set the

 --windows-priorityclass.
 This flag allows the kubelet process to get